Be it the Monster of the Week

 Although the methods are pretty different, the end results are usually one of two.

-- Type Two B — The soul is stolen or eaten, but the person was already dead.
-Though it tends to play out similarly to Type Two from here, this is commonly used by Amalgams Of Souls to increase their power.
+- Drained After Death — The soul is stolen or eaten, but the person was already dead.
+Though it tends to play out similarly to Killed Too from here, this is commonly used by Amalgams Of Souls to increase their power.

 The Trope Namer